justinethier/cyclone/docs/User-Manual.md

 By default this will generate an `#include` preprocessor directive with the name of the header file in double quotes.
 However, if `include-c-header` is passed a text string with angle brackets (EG: `"<stdio.h>"`), the generated C code will use angle brackets instead.

+## C Compiler Options

+A Cyclone library may use the `c-compiler-options expression to pass options directly to the C compiler.
+For example:

+    (define-library (my-lib)
+      (c-compiler-options "-Imy-dir/include")
+      ...

+This expression may also be used at the top level of a program, EG:

+    (c-compiler-options "-Imy-dir/include")

 ## Linking to a C Library

 A Cyclone library may use the `c-linker-options` expression to instruct the compiler to include linker options when building an executable.
 For example: